kevinxu48/Data-410-Project-4/index.md

 ```
 22.157211602959503

-This is noticably worse than the score obtained by LightGBM
+This is noticably worse than the score obtained by LightGBM, but still better than our repeated boosting algorithm.
 ## Conclusion
-Even though we used Hyperopt to tune the hyperparameters for both LightGBM and XGBoost, LightGBM regression performed significantly better on the concrete strength dataset.
+Even though we used Hyperopt to tune the hyperparameters for both LightGBM and XGBoost, LightGBM regression performed significantly better on the concrete strength dataset than both XGBoost and our repeated boosting algorithm.
+Perhaps if more features were ommited from the model, the results would look different because LightGBM and XGBoost generally perform better on complex datasets compared to Lowess Regression.
+Ultimately, repeated boosting certainly is an improvement to a single boost in terms of achieving better results, but the tradeoff in computation and run time may not be worth it, especially with more complex data like the one used in this project.
+On the other hand, both XGBoost and LightGBM are efficient and fast regression gradient boosting frameworks, but from performing analysis on the concrete strength dataset, it seems that LightGBM has the advantage.

 ### References
 https://www.kaggle.com/lasmith/house-price-regression-with-lightgbm